Sephixum/mem_arena/README.md

 - Predictable allocation behavior
 - No exceptions
 - No hidden allocations
-- C-style APIs with minimal abstraction overhead
+- Simple, inspectable C APIs

-This code is intended for:
-- Low-level systems programming
-- Game engines
+- Suitable for game engines and systems tools
-- Tools where allocation control matters

 ---

 ## Notes

-- This is **test code**, not a finalized API.
+- This is **test and development code**, not a finalized library.
-- Error handling is minimal by design.
+- Error handling is intentionally minimal.
-- Thread-safety is not guaranteed unless explicitly stated in the allocator.
+- Thread-safety is not guaranteed unless explicitly documented.
+- APIs may change freely.

 ---